 They can guide you to the right programs.

-Determining Eligibility for Non-Citizens
+Eligibility for Non-Citizens

-But you need an eligible immigration status.
+However, you do need to have an eligible immigration status.

-Eligible statuses include:
+Accepted statuses include:

 - Permanent residents